 '''

 @Component

 public class MyService {

 @RabbitListener(bindings = @QueueBinding(

 value = @Queue(value = "myQueue", durable = "true"),

 exchange = @Exchange(value = "auto.exch", ignoreDeclarationExceptions =

 "true"),

 key = "orderRoutingKey")

 public void processOrder(Order order) {

 }

-@RabbitListener(bindings = @QueueBinding()
+@RabbitListener(bindings = @QueueBinding(

 value = @Queue,

 exchange = @Exchange(value = "auto.exch"),

 key = "invoiceRoutingKey")

 )

 public void processInvoice(Invoice invoice) {

 }

-@RabbitListener(queuesToDeclare = @Queue(name = "${my.queue}\", durable = "true"
+@RabbitListener(queuesToDeclare = @Queue(name = "${my.queue}", durable = "true"

 ))

 public String handleWithSimpleDeclare(String data) {

 }

 }

 '''

 In the first example, a queue myQueue is declared automatically (durable) together with the exchange, if needed, and bound to the exchange with the routing key.
-In the second example, an anonymous (exclusive, auto-delete) queue is declared and bound.
+In the second example, an anonymous (exclusive, auto-delete) queue is declared and bound; the queue name is created by the framework using the Base64UrlNamingStrategy.
+You cannot declare broker-named queues using this technique; they need to be declared as bean definitions; see Containers and Broker-Named queues.
 Multiple QueueBinding entries can be provided, letting the listener listen to multiple queues.
 In the third example, a queue with the name retrieved from property my.queue is declared, if necessary, with the default binding to the default exchange using the queue name as the routing key.